TomSumner28/merchant-data/README.md

    npm install
    npm run dev
    ```

+Use the `uploadKnowledgeFile` helper from `lib/supabaseClient.js` to upload files into the `knowledge-base` bucket.

 The Knowledge Base page will allow you to upload images, PDFs and spreadsheets to Supabase Storage and remove them when needed.